 “They would have heard our emergency blow.
 They can see we are not surfacing.
 With any luck, they will believe we are sinking,” said Hemi.

-“We are sinking, aren’t we?” said Bastian, “small fucking comfort that they know it too.”
+“We are sinking, aren’t we?” said Bastian.
+“Small fucking comfort that they know it too.”

-Owen, the youngest of the crew, stuck his head up through the hatch though remained standing on the ladder to the control room.
+Owen, the youngest of the crew, stuck his head up through the hatch to the control room.
 “Captain Percy, Chips wants me to tell you that all the movement of the boat has split the cracks in the hull wider.
 The flooding in the cargo hold is getting worse.
-No, wait, she said to tell you this part exactly: ‘the fucking cargo hold of your shitty tub is flooding like a damned bitch in her first season of heat’ …was what she said.”
+No, wait, she said to tell you this part exactly: ‘The fucking cargo hold of your shitty tub is flooding like a damned bitch in her first season of heat’ . . . was what she said.”

-“Her words exactly huh?”
+“Her words exactly, huh?”

 “Under the dark part of the pit are the poison spikes,” said Gregory.

 Owen looked at Gregory with a specific question on his face, but asked a different one.
-“Can’t we surface Captain?”
+“Can’t we surface, Captain?”

 “Go back and help Chips.
 Do anything she asks of you.
 Get the cargo hold patched and the flooding stopped.”